defenseunicorns/uds-software-factory/adr/0002-keycloak-gitlab.md

 - Better Security: With automatic updates, you can be sure that everyone has the access they need and nothing more, keeping your projects and data safer.

 **Cons:**
+- Requires administering groups from Keycloak instead of GitLab.
+This may be more complex and not all users may have Keycloak group admin access.
+(However, this may scale better to large numbers of groups.)
 - Requires Careful Configuration: Setting up Keycloak to work correctly with GitLab requires careful planning and configuration.
-- Learning Curve:
+- Learning Curve: more complex to administer groups from Keycloak instead of GitLab.
+Another admin tool to learn and some complexity from not using GitLab directly.

 #### Manual Group Management
 **Pros:**
+- Simple to set up, likely works well for small GitLab installations
-You're in Charge: Hand-managing groups means you make all the calls about who's in what group, giving you tight control over project access.
+- You're in Charge: Hand-managing groups means you make all the calls about who's in what group, giving you tight control over project access.
 **Cons:**
-- Takes More Time: If you're doing this for a lot of people or if groups change often, it can consume a lot of time.
-- Easy to Make Mistakes: When juggling many group memberships, it's easy to miss something or mess up, which can lead to security slip-ups.
+- No integration with Keycloak groups required, less complexity

 ### Instance Admin Group

 #### Automated Assignment via Keycloak Roles
+Note: requires using SAML authentication.
+See [SAML - Administrator groups](https://docs.gitlab.com/ee/integration/saml.html#administrator-groups) GitLab documentation.
 **Pros:**
 - Streamlines the process of granting administrative privileges to designated users.
 - Reduces the risk of unauthorized access by tightly controlling the assignment of admin roles.